RizwanaParveen/DevOpsDockerSample/README.md

-# DevOpsDockerSample
+﻿# DevOpsDockerSample
-Python HelloWorld to Containarize using jenkin Pipeline
+Dockerizing the jenkins pipeline to build images in docker and push it to docker hub